 For much of its recent history, BusinessWeek has been an incubator for talented writers and reporters.
-Under editors Steve Shepard, Steve Adler, Josh Tyrangiel, Ellen Joan Pollock and now Megan Murphy, the place has been a literary hotbed.
+Under editors Steve Shepard, Steve Adler, Josh Tyrangiel, Ellen Joan Pollock, Megan Murphy and, now, Joel Weber, the place has been a literary hotbed.
 Many BW staffers couldn’t limit themselves to the glossy pages, but had to break into books.
 The remake into Bloomberg Businessweek, with its traumatic turnover in staff, stoked that flame for some, and the trend continues.

 Here, in its splendid variety, is a collection of recent (and not so recent) work by this talented bunch:

 Diane Brady worked with Cisco’s John Chambers on this leadership guide.
 “By turns practical and insightful…” -JAMIE DIMON, JPMorgan Chase “Great leaders are distinguished by the ability to move their society or company from where it is to where it has never been.
 They act on the basis of a set of core principles, both intangible and inspirational.
 John Chambers, an accomplished executive in his own right, distills those principles in Connecting the Dots with elegance and common sense.” — HENRY KISSINGER “This is a compelling story of effective leadership through good times and bad, filled with smart lessons about innovation, team building, and managing creativity.” — JACK WELCH, former CEO of General Electric